 All documents provided with an application must be in English which will need a full translation that has been independently verified.

 Please note this should be tailored to your application and the answers you provide.
-However, you will need to provide the mandatory evidence like passport, finances, proof you are able to work and UK ancestry.
+If you are unsure please check with UKVI or look at a company like Britbound to help you out.

 - Valid Passport or travel document.

 - Evidence of your permission to be in the country where you are applying